 By covering investigations at a high level using benchmarking and competitor analysis, as well as a more detailed level with the SURF Pillar and granular analysis, we are able to provide a comprehensive, up-to-date view of mobile app performance using publicly available review data.
 Get in touch today to discover how applying those successes can help you gain a competitive advantage in your own market.

 Follow us on LinkedIn for the latest updates or schedule a demo using your app data to see how we can help you understand your customer data to gain a competitive advantage, increase customer retention, and reduce churn.

 * Score will differ to the score found on App stores.
 This is a combined score from both Google Play & Apple App stores, any reviews not containing comments have been removed from this data set.
 The date range used for this analysis is January 2019 to April 2020.

-Find granular insights and root cause in your data with Ipiphany: Get in touch to let us know what type of data you'd like to analyse and we'll share some options on how Ipiphany can help.
+Find granular insights and root cause in your data with Ipiphany: Contact us to let us know what type of data you'd like to analyse and we'll share some options on how Ipiphany can help.